 Insider tip: Order the restaurant’s Swedish pancakes; they're the second most-famous thing about this authentic Scandinavian restaurant.

-Travelers on I-90/94 in need of gas should exit at Highway V to find Pinkie the Pink Elephant at the nearby Shell Station.
+Travelers on I-90/94 in need of gas should exit at Highway V to find Pinkie the Pink Elephant at the nearby Shell Station in DeForest.
 This giant fiberglass sculpture, styled with hipster black-rimmed glasses, is hard to miss.
 What started as a way to get customers to the gas station has evolved into the perfect selfie spot.
 Use the Travel Wisconsin selfie stand here to get everyone in the picture.